GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 ## Objectives

-  * Run the Terraform script to deploy Grafana on Cloud Run with Cloud SQL as database and Identity-Aware Proxy setup.
+  * Run the Terraform script to deploy Grafana on Cloud Run with Cloud SQL as database and Identity-Aware Proxy (IAP) setup.
   * Create a new user for accessing the dashboard.
   * Explore and test the capabilities of Identity-Aware Proxy to restrict access to your Grafana dashboard.